-In order to graduate with honors, each honors student has to complete an honors project and present it at the University Honors Poster Presentation held toward the end of each semester.
-This project helps you learn more about your chosen field of study, research or scholarship, and yourself.
-The honors project involves planning, executing, and completing a project that is, for the most part, self-directed.
+In order for you to graduate with honors, you will be required to complete an honors project that helps you learn more about your chosen field of study, research or scholarship, and yourself.
+The honors project involves planning and executing a project that is, for the most part, self-directed.

-- Find a faculty project adviser to work with
+- Find a faculty project advisor to work with

 - Determine the project topic